Will-uob/will-uob-notes/_articles/What-is-a-neural-network-part-2.md

 ### Backpropagation

-Backpropagation uses this key idea, by adding together the desired changes, we get a list of changes for our neurons for our $2^{\text{nd}}$ to last layer.
+Backpropagaption uses this key idea, by adding together the desired changes, we get a list of changes for our neurons for our $2^{\text{nd}}$ to last layer.
 We can then recursively apply this approach to the relevant weights and biases that determine those values, moving backward throughout the network!
 We, in theory[^5] at least, repeat this process for all training examples and average together the desired changes to each weight and bias, which is an approximation of our negative gradient of the cost function referred to in the previous section.